jandamm/zgenom/README.md

 # Update plugins every 7 days and zgenom every 14 days
 zgenom autoupdate --plugin 7 --self 14

+if ! zgenom saved; then
+    # load plugins
 ```

 Call `zgenom selfupdate` and `zgenom update` regularly.
 If you call one of them